gadgets/coursera_version_control/README.md

-# coursera_version_control
+# Coursera Version Control
-For the Version Control course and Coursera
+For the Version Control course on Coursera